 The 2016-2017 MoHo Realty Architecture Movie Series

 Doors open at 7pm.
 Tickets are $10 at the door, cash and credit cards accepted.
-Mod Squad members and NCSU Libraries staff get in free until capacity is reached, so come early.
-First 50 NCSU students with ID get in free.
+Mod Squad members, NCSU Students with ID, and NCSU Libraries staff with ID get in free until capacity is reached, so come early.

 NCSU Friends of the Library get 10% off tickets with a Friends of the Library Card.